PeterPawn/YourFritz/bootmanager/README.md

 To install it to your own firmware image, best copy it to location ```/usr/bin/bootmanager``` and set the wanted attributes and owner/group ID.
 The other files from here expect it there ... if you put it elsewhere, you probably have to change the location in other files, too.

+`bootmanager.msg`

+This file contains the text snippets used to display data collected by `bootmanager` to the user.
+Have a look at the file for the used format - if you want to supply another language, you may add the needed snippets to this file.
+A translation has to use its phrases in the same order - only the text parts will be replaced and format and order of variable parts isn't changeable here.

 `bootmanager_server`

 A shell wrapper script to provide access to `bootmanager` functions using simple file I/O functions (open/close, read and write).
 It provides output from `bootmanager get_values` via a FIFO at `/var/run/bootmanager/output` and reads     simple 'commands' from another FIFO at `/var/run/bootmanager/input`.
 An existing directory `/var/run/bootmanager` may be used as detector whether the server is running or not.
 For a list of supported 'server commands' have a look onto the header of this file.
 This file has to be copied to `/usr/bin/bootmanager_server` if the service definition file below should be used.